edbentley/circular-snake/README.md

 # Circular Snake

-Classic snake game, but circular.
+The classic snake game, but circular.
 Built using HTML5 Canvas.

 Play it at http://ed-bit.github.io/Circular-Snake/